Tinubu secures Shell's $2bn offshore gas project

 By Johnbosco Agbakwuru

-President Bola Tinubu has secured, on behalf of the federal government, a $2 billion offshore gas project from Shell HI Field OML 144.
+ABUJA –PRESIDENT Bola Tinubu has secured on behalf of the federal government, a $2 billion offshore gas project from Shell HI Field OML 144.

 He said the Final Investment Decision, FID, brings total significant upstream investment commitments in Nigeria’s oil and gas sector to over US $8 billion since President Tinubu assumed office in 2023, underscoring the success of his reform agenda and the renewed confidence of global investors.

-According to the presidential spokesman, this investment decision is Nigeria’s third major oil and gas FID in the last 18 months, following the Ubeta Non-Associated Gas project and the Bonga North deepwater project.
+According to the presidential spokesman, this investment decision iwa Nigeria’s third major oil and gas FID in the last 18 months, following the Ubeta Non-Associated Gas project and the Bonga North deepwater project.

 He said it marked yet another milestone in Nigeria’s journey to unlock its abundant gas resources for domestic and export use.